arrase/ai-shell-assistant/README.md

 # Development

-You **must** have gcloud configured in your terminal and a project with access to the VertexAI API.
+You **must** have [gcloud sdk](https://cloud.google.com/sdk/docs/install?hl=es-419) configured in your terminal and a project with access to the VertexAI API.
 Set the project name in the config/config.ini file.

 ```
 git clone git@github.com:arrase/ai-shell-assistant.git